 Because SRA is NZQA-accredited, and because our certificate courses are NZQA-approved, yes, in the majority of cases student loans are available for our courses.
 To find out more information about how to get a student loan and check your eligibility visit: www.studylink.govt.nz

 For more information visit Public Trust's website at www.ptnz.co.nz or cotact the Public Trust on freephone 0800 494 733.

 In order for students to be guaranteed of having the right tools to complete all parts of the course and all assignments/assessments, we provide many in-class resources & materials designed to support students in passing the course (some being provided in-class, and some provided directly to the student), so that between the various materials provided, students have access to materials sufficient to achieve all assignments.
 These resources include such things as materials for the Special Effects classes, consumables/disposables for all classes, and a very well stocked tutors/class kit of cosmetics containing a wide range of products which at the tutors' discretion allows students to experiment with certain advanced techniques.
 In addition to this each student is provided with their own basic individual Starter Kit near the outset of the course.
 This kit, although relatively modest, is designed to be sufficient in the majority of cases to allow students to complete all assignments.
 Students have passed the course with Excellence using nothing but their basic Starter Kit.
 This kit and all the supporting classroom materials are funded via a 'Compulsory Course Related Costs' purchase of $850 (as without funding these materials, it would be impossible to complete the highly practical and hands-on course).
-In the majority of cases, students will be able to obtain a loan of up to $1000 from Study Link specifically to cover Course Related Costs such as the kit (this amount is tacked on to the normal student loan that typically pays for tuition costs).
+In the majority of cases, students will be able to obtain a loan of up to $1000 from Study Link specifically to cover Course Related Costs such as the kit and supporting classroom materials (this amount is tacked on to the normal student loan that typically pays for tuition costs).
 The ability of most students to access this loan is possible because SRA is NZQA-accredited.
 Access to these funds is not possible for students attending other non-accredited schools.
 Also, those eligible for the Fees-free scheme may be able to fund these Course Related Costs via that scheme.